-There are four matters scheduled for a vote:
+There are three matters scheduled for a vote:

-- Proposal 1: Election of three Class II directors; - Proposal 2: Approval of the amendment of Oncobiologics, Inc.'s Amended and Restated Certificate of Incorporation, as amended, or the Charter, to effect, at the option of the Board of Directors, a reverse stock split of our common stock at a reverse stock split ratio ranging from one-for-two (1:2) and one-for-ten (1:10), inclusive, with the effectiveness of such amendment and the abandonment of such amendment, to be determined by the Board of Directors prior to April 21, 2019 (the "Reverse Stock Split") proposal; - Proposal 3: Approval of an amendment to our 2015 Equity Incentive Plan, or the 2015 Plan, to increase the share reserve and make certain updating changes; and - Proposal 4: Ratification of selection by the Audit Committee of the Board of Directors of Oncobiologics, Inc. of KPMG LLP, as independent registered public accounting firm of our company for our fiscal year ending September 30, 2018.
+- Proposal 1: Election of one Class III director; - Proposal 2: Approval of an amendment to our 2015 Equity Incentive Plan, as amended, or the 2015 Plan, to increase the share reserve; and - Proposal 3: Ratification of selection by the Audit Committee of the Board of Directors of Outlook Therapeutics, Inc. of KPMG LLP, as independent registered public accounting firm of our company for our fiscal year ending September 30, 2019.